 I write code for fun – Java for epic, personal projects and VBA for RAD work stuff mostly.
 I dabble with Python when I have to and I am growing fond of block coding in MakeCode.
 I garden in summer and love a bit of DIY.
 I barbeque way too much and still pay gym fees despite not having been for over a year.
 And I wrote a book.

 I choose Silicon Valley over BBT and GOT before SCD.
 I don’t do soapies or reality TV, but I love survival shows and those Discovery doccies where they search for treasure (especially The Curse of Oak Island)!
 Favourite movies are True Romance and Big Lebowski.

-By trade I am currently a freelance program manager, although I’ve been a maths teacher, psychology lecturer, market researcher, account director, business development manager, project manager and even done some freelance development (VBA).
-I also played a key role in the development of micro:bit.
+By trade I am an everyman – freelance program manager, EDTECH consultant and COO.
+I’ve been a maths teacher, psychology lecturer, market researcher, account director, business development manager, project manager and even done some freelance development (VBA).
+I also played a key role in the development of micro:bit, both in the creation the product then in making it a global brand.
 My work history is listed on LinkedIn – I won’t duplicate it here so check out my profile if that’s what you are interested in.

 The only other social media platform I use in earnest is twitter, and I post under the name @PragmaticPhil.